AlphaPentagon/FE_TEST/README.md

 - When resizing the browser the above issue appeared again - this was fixed using the break-inside: avoid-column property.
 This also addresses the issue of only a small number of list items (e.g. 2) being present.

+  - UPDATE: I found [this](https://haacked.com/archive/2018/12/03/css-column-list-adventure/) article online which suggested setting the width of the li elements to 100% and setting their display property as inline-block would be enough.
+Implemented and working as expected.

 - I then created two media queries for smaller displays to limit the column count

 - In order to support older browsers, I wrapped all of the CSS in a @supports query that ensures the style will only be applied if the browser supports both column-count and break-inside: avoid-column.

-  - If it does not it will use the default float property - although this isn't listed in the correct format, the content is still readable, which is a better UE then having a non-functioning site
+  - If it does not support them both, the browser will use the default float property - although this isn't listed in the correct format, the content is still readable, which is a better UE then having a non-functioning site

-  - Write bit about browser-prefixes
+- I ensured that all browser prefixes for 'column-count' were all implemented, to ensure cross browser compatibility.

-## Challenges
+## Testing

+- I manually tested in development using liveserver on localhost:5500 in the latest versions of Chrome & Firefox, as well as Chrome for Android.
+- I then tested in the above browsers again but using the deployed link in github pages
+- I did not have access to older browsers or an IOS device to test Safari, but having done my research it should work or use the original code as a fallback.

-## Reflections
+## Challenges & Reflections

+- I'm used to using Javascript to sort data, so just using CSS was a challenge for me.
+I tried to plan how to do it with the knowledge of flex and grid that I already had, so hit a bit of a blocker at first, but found resources such as stackoverflow and geneal development blogs which introduced me to the 'column-count' property.

+- I enjoyed making sure that the solution would work across all browsers and creating the fallback if not - this is something I haven't had much experience in, so was a useful challenge.
+I especially liked implementing the @supports query, as I found this resulted in neat and readable code.